-- 1. Exclude for purposes of computation all grades of W, WX, P, I and H - 2.
+- 1. Exclude for purposes of computation all grades of W, WX, I, H, P and NP - 2.
 For all other grades, multiply the credit hour value of the course by the point value of the grade; this value is the student's grade points - 3.
 Total the number of semester hours attempted in all courses used to determine grade points; this value is the student's hours attempted - 4.
 Divide the grade points by the hours attempted; this number (a value of at least 0.00 and not to exceed 4.00) is the grade point average.

-Cumulative grade point average computations will include all courses taken at East Central College plus any courses transferred to and accepted by East Central College.
+Cumulative grade point average computations will include all courses taken at East Central College plus any courses transferred to and accepted by East Central College but will exclude any course for which the grade was forgiven (Policy 3.12) and include only the highest grade awarded for a repeated course (Policy 3.13).

-Grade Forgiveness Policy (BP 3.8)
+Grade Forgiveness Petition (BP 3.12)